China has plenty to offer ambitious graduates seeking new cultural experiences. Find out what it's like to live and work in this Asian country

 Teaching with Aston English provides the opportunity to interact with students in over 100 schools, throughout 22 provinces of China.
 You'll also benefit from free Chinese lessons and paid holidays.

+Internships are a great way for you to experience the Chinese working culture and make valuable contacts before entering full-time, paid employment.
 Internships and summer work placements for students can be arranged by:

-- accounting and finance;
+- accounting and finance

-- marketing, media and PR;
+- marketing, media and PR